-Istanbul (IST): 30 minutes (Domestic–Domestic), 1 hour and 15 minutes (Domestic–International and International–International), 1 hour and 30 minutes (International–Domestic)
+Istanbul (IST): 30 minutes (Domestic–Domestic), 1 hour 15 minutes (Domestic–International and International–International), 1 hour 30 minutes (International–Domestic)

-Dubai (DXB): 20 minutes (Domestic–Domestic), 1 hour (Domestic–International or International–Domestic), 1 hour and 15 minutes (International–International)
+Dubai (DXB): 20 minutes (Domestic–Domestic), 1 hour (Domestic–International or International–Domestic), 1 hour 15 minutes (International–International)

 Addis Ababa (ADD): 30 minutes (Domestic–Domestic), 45 minutes (International–International), 1 hour (Domestic–International or International–Domestic)

-São Paulo (GRU): 1 hour (all flights except International–Domestic), 1 hour and 30 minutes (International–Domestic)
+São Paulo (GRU): 1 hour (all flights except International–Domestic), 1 hour 30 minutes (International–Domestic)

-Panama City (PTY): 20 minutes (Domestic–Domestic), 1 hour (Domestic–International or International–Domestic), 1 hour and 30 minutes (International–International)
+Panama City (PTY): 30 minutes (Domestic–Domestic), 1 hour (Domestic–International or International–Domestic), 1 hour 30 minutes (International–International)

 How to Find the Minimum Connection Time

 You’ll want to look under the Travel Information section, followed by the “Min Connect Times” tab.
-You’re prompted to enter the Connecting Airport in question, as well as the Inbound and Outbound Airlines and the “Flight Type” you’re looking up (i.e., some combination of domestic and international flights).
+You’ll be prompted to enter the Connecting Airport in question, as well as the Inbound and Outbound Airlines, and the “Flight Type” you’re looking up (i.e., some combination of domestic and international flights).

-The first few lines of the resultant output shows you the “standard” minimum connection times of that airport.
+The first few lines of the results show you the “standard” minimum connection times of that airport.
 The four standard times correspond to connections of the Domestic–Domestic, Domestic–International, International–Domestic, and International–International variety, respectively.

-(There are also separate lines for “Online” and “Offline”, which refer to connections between the same airline and different airlines respectively, but I’ve never seen any difference between the times listed on these two lines.)
+There are also separate lines for “Online” and “Offline”, which refer to connections between the same airline and different airlines.
+There usually isn’t any difference between the times listed on these two lines.

 The opposite, however, is not true: if you’re connecting through the US on your way to Canada, that’s still treated as an international flight and you’ll still be looking at the “I–I” minimum connection time.